Voting in Portugal as an Expat

 EU citizens resident in Portugal + Portuguese citizens

-Elect your local Camara Municipal (mayor), Assembleia Municipal, and Junta de Freguesia.
+Elect local Camara Municipal, Assembleia Municipal, and Junta de Freguesia.

-Register at your Junta de Freguesia.
-EU citizens must explicitly request to be added to the electoral roll for local elections.
-Bring ID, NIF, and proof of address.
+Register at your Junta de Freguesia with ID, NIF, and proof of address.

-Registration must be completed at least 60 days before the election.
+Registration must be completed at least 60 days before election day.

 Why it matters